GrzegorzKozub/arch/README.md

   - Don't warn me before closing window with multiple tabs
   - Enable Memory Saver
   - Disable Brave VPN
+2. GNOME
+  - Set display refresh rate on player to variable 144 Hz
+  - Set display scale on drifter to 300% and on player & worker to 200%
+  - Select the sound device and set volume to 50%
 3. KeePassXC
   - Open your databases
   - Only show attachment, title and username columns
   - Hide folders panel & fit columns to window
   - Configure Brave extension
+4. Postman
-4. Change font to `Cascadia Code`, font size to `14` and tab size to `2` in Postman
+  - Change font to `Cascadia Code`
+  - Change font size to `14`
+  - Change tab size to `2`
+  - Sign in
-5. Hide recommended extensions and disable tweet feedback icon in Visual Studio Code
+5. Visual Studio Code
+  - Hide recommended extensions
+  - Disable tweet feedback icon
+  - Sign in
-6. Sign in for Neovim, Postman, Visual Studio Code & Zed
+6. Zed
+  - Configure the assistant
+  - Sign in
 7. Run `clean.zsh`
 8. Prepare the `~/.config/zsh/.zshenv` and `~/code/arch/fetch.env` files
 9. Fix window sizes and positions